GilliGit/WindForecastingCompetition/README.md

 ![alt text](Articles/Deep_poster-1.png)

-See Models/Intra Day/Plots_and_tables.ipynb and Plots_and_tables2.ipynb for notebooks that recreate most notable results.
+See Models/Intra Day/Plots_and_tables.ipynb and Plots_and_tables2.ipynb for notebooks that recreate all notable results from the report.